 - Ease of doing business ranking: 11th Business Freedom Index

 - Data protection: Not recognised by EU as having adequate protection

-The Taiwanese labour market is heavily legislated for and the working relationship is governed by strict mandatory rules.
-For example it is only within certain industries that a company can derogate from the restrictions on working hours.
+The Taiwanese labour market is heavily legislated for and the employment relationship is governed by strict mandatory rules.
+For example, it is only within certain industries that a company can derogate from the restrictions on working hours.
 There is fairly heavy involvement from the local labour authorities who are permitted to carry out inspections to ensure compliance with labour laws.

 In addition, Taiwan is becoming increasingly unionised.
 Works rules, which must be submitted to the local labour authority, are required where there are over 30 employees and there is a prescriptive collective redundancy consultation regime again requiring the involvement of the local authorities.

 Related NewsTAIWAN: Annual Update – Expected Labour Law Changes in 2017

 TAIWAN: Annual Update – Expected labour law changes in 2016